andrewgdotcom/keyboardio-xkb/README.md

 This strictly applies only to linux, but there are minimal differences between OSes using common keymaps, so they should be of general interest.

-If you have a custom keymap that you want me to include, send a pull requests or email me at andrewg@andrewg.com.
+If you have a custom layout that you want me to include, send a pull requests or email me at andrewg@andrewg.com.